President Lee Presides Over Chief Secretary Meeting on June 4

 "Swift and Reliable Countermeasures Urged"

-President Lee Jae-myung expressed deep regret on June 4 over the ballot shortage incident that occurred during the 9th nationwide simultaneous local elections, stating, "I express great regret over the fact that an incomprehensible flaw has emerged in election management, which should be carried out with the utmost rigor in a democratic republic."
+On June 4, President Lee Jae-myung expressed his deep regret regarding the ballot shortage incident that occurred during the 9th nationwide local elections, stating, "It is extremely regrettable that such an incomprehensible oversight has occurred in election management, which must be carried out with the utmost rigor in a democratic republic."

-At the Chief Presidential Secretary meeting held at the Blue House on this day, President Lee said, "It is reported that yesterday, in some areas of Seoul, residents experienced significant confusion and inconvenience due to a shortage of ballot papers," and made the above remarks.
+At the Chief Presidential Secretary meeting held at the Blue House on the same day, President Lee said, "Yesterday, it was reported that residents in some areas of Seoul experienced significant confusion and inconvenience due to a shortage of ballots," emphasizing his concerns.

 President Lee Jae-myung is reviewing materials at the Chief Presidential Secretary meeting held at the Blue House on June 4, 2026.
 Photo by Yonhap News.